 Learn more about children’s healthcare in Belgium.

 Emergency dental care in Belgium

 Woken up with a severe toothache?
 Dental emergencies can be painful and frightening.
 If you find yourself in need of immediate dental care in Belgium, you should first contact your regular dentist.
 If you are not yet registered with a dentist or they are unavailable, you can search online for a spoedtandarts/noodtandarts in Flemish or urgence dentaire in French.

 You can also contact the on-call service for dentists after business hours, on holidays and during the weekend.
 Each province has a dentistry on-call service.
 You might be charged as much as €1.50 per minute for the call.
 Avoid calling on a Saturday morning between 9:00 – 9:30, when the call centers are typically very busy.

 Receiving treatment for a dental emergency is not free, but dentists in Belgium are required to adhere to conventional rates while treating patients through the on-call service.
 You should always discuss rates with your dentist before being treated.

 Emergency dental care is eligible for public healthcare funds reimbursement.
 You may be charged an additional fee for services provided outside of regular business hours.
 These fees are typically between €10 to €30 before the subsidies and private insurances are applied.
 Payment for emergency dental care is taken in full before the services are provided.

 Do not go to the hospital emergency services for a dental emergency unless your physician has advised you to do so.
-Use this guide for a list of emergency numbers to call in Belgium and useful medical terms.
+Use this guide for a list of emergency numbers in Belgium.